 Shaded woodland can be full of surprises.
-Tolmiea menziesii, also known as the piggy-back plant, is so attractive to pollinators that it lures them into the dark forest floor where bees are sometimes scarce.
+Tolmiea menziesii, also known as the piggyback plant, is extremely attractive to pollinators.
+It even lures them into the dark, dank forest floor where bees are often scarce.
 But certain bees, especially small native bumbles, go from flower to flower, swiftly collecting sacks of bright red-orange pollen that almost glows.

 If you compare the color of the pollen in the corbiculae to the color of the pollen still in the anthers, you can see a vast difference.
 This occurs particularly in the corbiculate bees that add nectar to the pollen as they compress it into pellets.
-Just like the darks spots that appear on fabric when it gets wet, the pollen becomes darker, as least partially, from the nectar alone.
+Just like dark spots that appear on wet fabric, the pollen becomes darker, as least partially, from the nectar alone.

-According to Plants of the Pacific Northwest Coast by Pojar and Mackinnon, Tolmiea is commonly sold as a houseplant because it is very tolerant of the low-humidity environments found inside modern housing.
+According to Plants of the Pacific Northwest Coast by Pojar and Mackinnon, Tolmiea is sold as a houseplant because it’s tolerant of the low-humidity environments found inside modern housing.
 This seems strange since the plant prefers the very wettest parts of the forest floor.
 The book also explains that the plant was named after Archibald Menzies, one of the first botanists to explore the Pacific Northwest coast.